eagle840/eagle840.github.io/index.md

 - where are the jekyll files held
 - Find a Jekyll playlist  [with Mike Dane](https://www.youtube.com/watch?v=T1itpPvFWHI&list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB)
 - Find a Github-pages play list  [git/hub with Codetrain](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV)
+- Find a Github-pages - see 19 on Jeykll playlist above
+- Merge anryengineer with THIS repo.
+- need  a domain for anrgy engineer

-- Finf a github-pages - see 19 on Jeykll playlist above You can use the [editor on GitHub](https://github.com/eagle840/eagle840.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/eagle840/eagle840.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.